Calotis cymbacantha

 Calotis cymbacantha, the showy burr daisy, is a species of Calotis native to the arid areas of Australia.
 It is a perennial herb that grows between 10 and 40 cm tall.
 It has hairy erect stems which are woody at the base and produces yellow flowers (Seeds of South Australia, 2018) (Victoria Flora, 2018).

 Description

 Petals: Bright yellow petals, with 18-30 per flower head being 5 mm long and 1.5 mm wide.
 The flowers have a yellow centre borne on leafy slender stalks (Cunningham et al. 1992).

-Leaves: Oblong leaves that are between 10-65 mm long and 7-15 mm in width.
+Leaves: Oblong leaves that are between 10 and 65 mm long and 7–15 mm in width.

-Seeds: Obovate, flat and warty on each face, 2-3 mm long.
+Seeds: Obovate, flat and warty on each face, 2–3 mm long.
 They are boat-shaped towards the base.